Baracoa Eastern Cuba, Cuba Travel Guide

 All areas within Baracoa's main tourist zone are generally safe for visitors.
 Baracoa experiences a low crime rate.
 Standard precautions against petty crime, like pickpocketing, apply everywhere, especially in crowded spots.
 Walking around most areas is comfortable.

 Most Casas Particulares are centrally located, giving excellent access to attractions and local restaurants.
-The Viazul bus terminal is typically a short taxi or bicitaxi ride from most lodging.
+The Viazul bus the depot is typically a short taxi or bicitaxi ride from most lodging.
 For further excursions, local guides or taxis pick you up directly from your Casa.
 The city center can be lively, with music and street activity, especially in the evenings.
-For a quieter stay, consider lodging a few blocks away from the main square or in the Malecón area.
+For a quieter stay, consider lodging a few blocks away from the main square or within the Malecón area.

 Smart booking helps you secure your preferred lodging, notably during peak travel times.